Richardinho/blog-posts/kara-erickson-review.md

 ```
 ### Implementing the methods
-#### writeValue()
-This method allows the Forms API to set values into our component within the DOM.
+The `writeValue(`) method allows the Forms API to set values into our component within the DOM.
 In order to do this we need a reference to our input field.
-We get this out using a `@ViewChild` query.
+We can retrieve this from our template using a `@ViewChild` query.

 ```
   @ViewChild("thisInput") input: ElementRef;
 ```
-Then we use this ref to set the value of the input element.
+We can use this ref to set the value of the input element.
 ```
   writeValue(val: any) {
     if (this.input) {